 On February 5, 2013, Capricor entered into a Loan Agreement with CIRM (the "CIRM Loan Agreement"), pursuant to which CIRM agreed to disburse \$19,782,136 to Capricor over a period of approximately three and one-half years to support Phase II of Capricor's ALLSTAR clinical trial.
-On May 12, 2016, the Company and CIRM entered into an amendment to the CIRM Loan Agreement (the "CIRM Loan Amendment") pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
-As a result of the CIRM Loan Amendment and because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is likely that the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement.
-We believe that the amount that will ultimately be disbursed will be between approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.
+On May 12, 2016, the Company and CIRM entered into an amendment to the CIRM Loan Agreement (the "CIRM Loan Amendment") pursuant to which the parties agreed, among other things, upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
+As a result of the CIRM Loan Amendment and because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is likely that the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement and that certain operational milestones tied to patient enrollment will not be met.
+The Company believes that the amount that will ultimately be disbursed will be approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.